top of page

 The next song on the DVD is "How It Is" from "Vapor Trails", their 2002 comeback album released after a 5-year hiatus, due to personal tragedies in Peart's life.
 I should note that this is a song I never knew and it was actually nice to discover a light and cute rock song like this.

-A few more songs in the "time tunnel", including the great "Between The Wheels" from the eighties, and then for the first surprise of the evening: a live performance for the first time ever of the excellent and underrated piece "Losing it" from the great album from 1982, "Signals" (the band never performed This track live, not even in the tour that accompanied the release of the aforementioned album).
+A few more songs in the "time tunnel", including the great "Between The Wheels" from "Grace Under Pressure", and then for the first surprise of the evening: a live performance for the first time ever of the excellent and underrated piece "Losing it" from the great album from 1982, "Signals" (the band never performed This track live, not even in the tour that accompanied the release of the aforementioned album).

 The song is about a dancer whose whole body hurts and can not continue to dance, and about a writer who begins the process of dementia and the words do not flow to the page as they once did.
 Peart in his wit writing concludes that even though you "lost it" and you are not the great artist you once were, it may be sad to see your abilities fade, but it is still better to fully experience everything you have lived.
 "Sadder still to watch it die than never to have known it" (which takes on a completely different meaning in light of Neil Peart's tendonitis who agreed to Alex and Geddy's last request to go on one last grandiose tour, which as mentioned at Peart's request was limited to north America only) Special thanks to David Bar-Tal from the Facebook page Face/Off for enlightening my eyes on this matter.